Postrediori/VossLandscape/README.md

 ## Running Project

-After the successful build the binary `VossImage` will end up in `build/src/VossImage/` directory.
+After the successful build the binary `VossLandscape` will end up in `build/src/VossLandscape/` directory.

 ```
 cd build
-./src/Ocean/VossImage
+./src/VossLandscape/VossLandscape
 ```

 ## Links

 * Richard F. Voss and John Clarke. ["1/f noise" in music: Music from 1/f noise](https://asa.scitation.org/doi/abs/10.1121/1.381721).
 The Journal of the Acoustical Society of America 63, 258 (1978).

-## TODO

-* Make interactive program with GUI (using SDL, GLFW, etc).